 There is also some evidence that severe sepsis disrupts a person’s immune system, making him or her more at risk for future infections.
 Studies have shown that people who have experienced sepsis have a higher risk of various medical conditions and death, even several years after the episode.

-https://www.cdc.gov/sepsis/pdfs/life-after-sepsis-fact-sheet.pdf and the Journal of American Medical Association’s Patient Pages at
+CDC and the Journal of the American Medical Association’s

 The National Institutes of Health supports many studies focused on sepsis (see the

-https://clinicaltrials.gov).
+clinical trials .
 Some of these studies evaluate the effectiveness of potential treatments.
 Others seek molecular clues in patients’ blood that could diagnose sepsis early, allowing doctors to treat the condition before it is too late.
-Still others examine sepsis in specific populations, such as premature babies, people with traumatic injuries, or long-term survivors.
+Still others examine sepsis in specific populations, such as premature babies; people with known risk factors, such as diabetes, cancer, or kidney or liver disease; or long-term sepsis survivors.

 Articles, videos, images, and more about

-physical trauma and sepsis can be found on the NIGMS Science Education page.
+injury and illness, including sepsis, can be found on the NIGMS Science Education page.

 NIGMS does not provide specific medical advice, but rather provides users with information to help them better understand health and disease.
 Please consult with a qualified health care professional for answers to personal medical questions.